VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # The parameter is only relevant for outputs: total, increase and histogram_bucket.
   #
   # staleness_interval: 2m

+  # flush_on_shutdown defines whether to flush the unfinished aggregation states on process restarts
+  # or config reloads.
+It is not recommended changing this setting, unless unfinished aggregations states
+  # are preferred to missing data points.
+  # Is `false` by default.
+  # flush_on_shutdown: false

   # without is an optional list of labels, which must be removed from the output aggregation.
   # See https://docs.victoriametrics.com/stream-aggregation.html#aggregating-by-labels